gatsbyjs/gatsby/docs/contributing/gatsby-docs-translation-guide.md

 - [Spanish](https://github.com/gatsbyjs/gatsby-es)
 - [Russian](https://github.com/gatsbyjs/gatsby-ru)

-You can find the list of all translation requests here: https://github.com/gatsbyjs/gatsby/issues?utf8=%E2%9C%93&q=is%3Aissue+%22New+Translation+Request%22+
+You can find the list of all translation requests on [issues page](https://github.com/gatsbyjs/gatsby/issues?utf8=%E2%9C%93&q=is%3Aissue+%22New+Translation+Request%22+)

 > Note: Once a new translation repository is created, feel free to add it here in a PR!